Arab League–Iran relations: Lebanon

 Iran has close ties with Lebanon and considers it an ally.
 Iran also has close ties with the Lebanese political party Hezbollah and its militia force to whom it reportedly provides as much as $100 million in supplies and weaponry per year.
 Iran has been a staunch supporter of both Lebanon and Hezbollah against Israel.

 The official Lebanese government has several agreements with the Iranian government, which includes energy cooperation.
 The foreign ministers of Iraq, Lebanon and Syria supported Iran's nuclear work, calling for Israel to be stripped of its nuclear arsenal.
 Israel is believed to have the Middle East's only nuclear weapons arsenal.
 Like Lebanon, Iran refuses to recognize Israel.

 Following American threats to cut off funding for the Lebanese Army should it not be verified that Hezbollah would be kept from getting access to it, Lebanon's then Defense Minister Elias Murr set up a fund to ask for donations to the armed forces.
 A few weeks later, Lebanese president Michel Suleiman asked Iran to consider selling advanced military equipment to the Lebanese Army.
 Hezbollah supported the president's call.
 The next day, Iran's then Defense Minister Ahmad Vahidi expressed readiness to offer military aid to Lebanon.

 Iranian President Mahmoud Ahmadinejad planned to visit Lebanon in October 2010, amidst controversy and pressure from the United States, Israel, and a section of the March 14 alliance such as Samir Geagea to cancel the trip.
 However, his Lebanese counterpart, Michel Suleiman, who had invited him, and other opposition figures hailed the visit.
 The March 8 alliance's parliamentary leader Michel Aoun, Hezbollah's Deputy Secretary General Sheikh Naim Qassem and former Lebanese Prime Minister Salim Hoss supported his visit.

 Libya

 Libya broke rank with most of the Arab countries when it came out in support of Iran during the Iran–Iraq War.

 Following the collapse of the Gaddafi government in the aftermath of the 2011 Libyan Civil War, Iran was also one of the countries to recognize the National Transitional Council government.

 Mauritania

 In June 1987, President Maaouya Ould Sid'Ahmed Taya severed all diplomatic relations with Iran in protest of the nation's supposed refusal to negotiate an end to the Iran–Iraq War.

+In recent years, Iran has been pursuing the policy on promoting relations with African countries.

+In November 2024, Iran's ambassador to Mauritania, Abu Javad, met with Ould Medou, Mauritania's Minister of Culture.
+During the meeting, both sides expressed readiness for promoting cultural cooperation in various fields including cinema, cultural events, and training courses, among others.